-The following events occurred between 31 December 2020 and the date of this report which are material to the understanding of the annual financial statements:
+The following events occurred between 31 December 2021 and the date of this report which are material to the understanding of the annual financial statements:

-The outbreak of the New Corona Virus or "COVID-19" in early 2020 had a continuous negative effect on all businesses worldwide due to the ensuing lockdowns, travel bans and other emergency measures implemented by each country.
-Since then, the Company, especially its subsidiary CASA, has been able to gradually resume its operations as the lockdown restrictions and travel bans were slowly eased.
+The on-going outbreak of the New Corona Virus or "COVID-19" in early 2020 had a continuous negative effect on all businesses worldwide due to the various emergency measures implemented by each country.
+Since the year-end, the Company, especially its subsidiary CASA, has been able to gradually resume its operations as the lockdown restrictions and travel bans were slowly eased.